chrisdrappier/chrisdrappier.github.io/_posts/2017-12-08-things-i-could-write-about.md

 - hobbies
   - finance.
 I want to be financially stable.
   - travel.
 There are more places that I want to go than I have been
+  - this blog (or whatever it is. public writing space.)
+    - there are so many things I could add.
+      - comments
+      - images
+      - videos
+      - games
+      - datasets
+    - what is the theme?

+Now that I have a list, I can just pick stuff from it.  each line item is a post, or a series of posts.
+Feels very sprint-like as a matter of fact.